-Her beautye to augment, Dame Nature hath her lent A warte upon her cheke, Who so lyst seke to In her visage skar That semyth from afar Lyke to the radiant star, A11 with favour fret.
-So properly it is set.
+Her beautye to augment, Dame Nature hath her lent A warte upon her cheke, Who SO lyst seke In her visage skar That semyth from afar Lyke to the radiant star, Allwith favour fret, So properly it isset.
 She is the violet.
-The daysy delectable, The columbine commendable, The jelofer amiable; For this most godly floure, This blossom of fresh colour, So Jupiter me succor, She flouryshethnew and new In beaute and vertew; Hac claritate gemina, gloriosa femina, etc. O
+The daysy delectable, The columbine commendable, The jelofer amiable; For this most godly floure, This blossom of fresh colour, Jupiter me succor, She flouryshethnew and new beaute and vertew; claritate Hac gemina, O gloriosa femina, with a buffoon; whimsical, obscure but always vivacious.
+In this age of repetitions, Skelton pleases because he is brutal and coarse.
+He was the rector of Diss in Norfolk but his profane and scurrilous wit seems rather out of keeping with his clerical character.
+In Spake, Parrot and Why Come ye not to Courte? he assailed the powerful Cardinal Wolsey with the most ferocious satire and was, in consequence, obliged to take sanctuary at Westminster, where he died in 1529.

-Skelton was a rude railing rhymer, a singular mixture of a true and original poet with a buffoon; whimsical, obscure but always vivacious.
-In this age of repetitions,
+Skelton was a rude railing rhymer, a singular mixture of a true and original poet